My Forking Life

 You can reduce the Sauté function on your Instant Pot by pressing the Sauté button a few times.

 Once your bacon is cooked and crispy, which takes about 15 minutes, remove it and place it on a paper towel to drain.
-Remove the excess grease from the Instant Pot, leavung about 2 Tbsp in the pot.
+Remove the excess grease from the Instant Pot, leavung about 2 tablespoon in the pot.

 Add jalapeño and sauté for about two minutes.